Document Management – How To Make Sure Employees Can Find Critical Business Info When They Need It

 If your company has a lot of paper documents, you will need to scan all of the paper documents into the system.

-This can probably be done using the DMS system you choose or your computer’s built-in scanning program.
+This can probably be done using the document management system you choose or your computer’s built-in scanning program.

-You will need to think about who will be responsible for uploading the documents and when they should upload it.
+You will need to think about who will be responsible for uploading the documents and when they should upload them.
 Does an administrator upload files each week?
 Or only as needed?

 The method that you use to label the files is probably the most important step in the entire process.